Proclamation remembers Idaho internment camp prisoners

-BOISE, Idaho (AP) — Idaho Gov. Brad Little has issued a proclamation to recognize and remember the people of Japanese ancestry imprisoned at the Minidoka prison camp in south-central Idaho during WWII.
+BOISE, Idaho (AP) — Idaho Gov. Brad Little on Monday issued a proclamation to recognize and remember the people of Japanese ancestry imprisoned at the Minidoka internment camp in south-central Idaho during WWII.

-Ninety-three-old Sadami Tanabe of Boise lived at the camp for four years in the 1940s after being relocated with his parents and three siblings from Oregon when he was 16.
+Ninety-three-old Sadami Tanabe lived at the camp in the 1940s after being relocated with his parents and three siblings from Oregon when he was 16.
+It was part of the federal government’s plan to remove people of Japanese ancestry from the West Coast.

-Starting in 1942, when the U.S. was at war with Japan, around 120,000 people of Japanese ancestry were ordered by the U.S. government into prison camps around the country.
+“I was just a kid,” Tanabe said after the signing ceremony concluded.
+“I guess they had to do it — the evacuation.
+I don’t know the right or wrong on that issue.
+I was there for three years at Minidoka.”

 Most Read Local Stories